BigBahss/vscode-cmantic/README.md

 `Generate Constructor` extends `Add Definition` by prompting you to select what you want to initialize in the constructor (delegating constructor, base class constructor(s), member variables) and will generate the boiler-plate for the initializer list.

+### **Add Declaration**

+Selecting an undeclared function definition will suggest the following code-action 💡.

+The `Add Declaration` command generates a declaration for a function in its cooresponding header file, or within its class definition in the case of a member function.

+If the function is a class member function, then the `Add Declaration` code-action will be provided as a `Quick Fix` (blue light-bulb).
+This is because defining a member function that is not declared in the class is an error.

 ### **Move Definition**

 ![Move Definition](./images/move_definition.gif)